codenor/pymisinfo-monorepo/README.md

-# Go + Python Misinformation AI
+# Python Misinformation Detection AI

-This is a massive monorepo containing a bunch of things that might resemble an artificial intelligence.
+This repository contains a bunch of stuff that might resemble an artificial intelligence.

-Golang is used to import and pre-process the data.
-Python is used as the actual artificial intelligence part of the project.

 ## Cloning And Executing

-Ensure that when you clone this repo, you place it under `~/go/src/` or whatever you have configured that as.

-### Preprocessor

-Running the preprocessor is as simple as running `go run .`

-## Python

-- `pandas`
-- `matplotlib`
-- `chromadb`
-- `ollama`
-- `rich`

 Because I have no idea how to use Python, I have added `assets/venv` into the `gitignore` file, so you may create & install dependencies there.

-Why am I using Python for this?
-I thought I needed it, and it turned out that I didn't really need to in the first place.

 ### Setup